 Are you interested in investing in Southeast Michigan real state?
 Doing so can provide you with a substantial extra income.
 If you are not ready to buy a property in cash, you will likely want to know how to finance a rental property in Southeast Michigan.
 In our latest post, we will explain just that!

 For many successful real estate investors, the first step is to make sure their finances and credit are in order.
 Not everyone can just go out and pay cash for a rental property they are interested in.
 For many investors, financing their first few properties is what will enable them to get their foot in the door.
-Keep reading to learn more about our tips to finance a rental property in Detroit.
+Keep reading to learn more about our tips to finance a rental property in Southeast Michigan.

 Check Your Credit

 Make sure you know your credit score and have taken steps to improve it if necessary.
 People with a score under 740 will see higher interest rates when taking out a loan.

 Small, local banks, credit unions, and lenders can sometimes help more than a big bank can.
 They will have a bit more flexibility and may look at you and your background than a large corporate lender would.
 They will also have more interest in investing in the local community.